Amr-Khaled-Ahmed/some_thing_new/README.md

 - 👋 Hi, I’m Amr khaled
 - 👀 I am interested in the field of cybersecurity and software design
-- 🌱 I'm currently learning c++ programing language
+- 🌱 I'm currently learning c++ and python programing languages